fabianbaezdev/BrewdogProject/README.md

 * Room - for local database
 * Coil - for image loading
 * Navigation Compose - for navigation between screens
+* Unit Testing - for data and domain layers

 ### **Recommendations for bigger projects**